 - 1 cup light brown sugar, packed

-- 1.5 cups all-purpose flour, measured correctly (see notes)
+- 1.5 cups all-purpose flour (or GF flour), measured correctly (see notes)

 - Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper.